dropwizard/dropwizard/docs/source/manual/configuration.rst

                                                                                      the JAX-RS resources will be served. registerDefaultExceptionMappers     true                                             Whether or not the default Jersey ExceptionMappers should be registered.
-                                                                                     Set this to false if you want to register your own.
+                                                                                     Set this to false if you want to register your own. enableThreadNameFilter              true                                             Whether or not to apply the ``ThreadNameFilter`` that adjusts thread names to include the request method and request URI.
 =================================== ===============================================  =============================================================================